Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 tree, so by counting nodes with certain tags it is possible to easily distinguish them.

+__TODO: Insert instructions to produce a human readable version of the parse tree so the instructor user can experiment.__

+__TODO: Insert link to valid tags (& nodes?) that can counted.__

 ### Functions

 This method is a bit higher level: it attempts via a language-dependent method to detect a call to a function with a particular name.
 This is more easily "tricked" than the other methods, especially in languages with first-class